flaneurette/Windows-Migrate/Migrate/Install/optional/README.md

 # Manual

-You could also mnually install each software package.
+You could also manually install each software package.
 Below are the links.

 Run Utilities.bat to install them.